pestrela/dj_kb/README.md

 Solutions:
 * Install the "mixcloud with tracklist" chrome extension [link](https://chrome.google.com/webstore/detail/mixcloud-with-tracklist/jgghogcekaldifaiifpnbfnpmmpiengb)
   * make sure you are logged-in
-  * The tracklist will let you rewind
+  * The tracklist lets you rewind
-  * The small icon copy-pastes the tagged tracklist
+  * The small icon copies the tracklist to the clipboard
 * Install a programabble chrome extension, drop in a 10-line script, limit it to the site
   * [tamper monkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) plugin
   * [popup block script](https://greasyfork.org/en/scripts/25650-disable-confirmation-dialog-when-leaving-a-web-page/code)